Defining the Term at the Forefront of Enterprise Technology and Customer Experience

 Returning to the idea that digital transformation is different for every company, this is because of the technology in use.
 There are varying ways to achieve optimal digitization, just as there are varying ways to service customers.
 The tech solutions that one business deploys are not going to be the same as those of another business.
 That said, there are some general requirements that hold true for all digital transformations.

-One key element of any successful digitization strategy is unifying digital systems.
+One key element of any successful digitization strategy is streamlining multiple tools into one system or platform.

 For years, mobile has been the go-to solution for making this happen.
-Mobile places an emphasis on improving digital systems, carrying content and information across various channels and delivering efficient, on-the-go experiences to audiences.
+Mobile apps offer enterprises a channel for placing an emphasis on improving digital systems, carrying content and information across various channels and delivering efficient, on-the-go experiences to audiences.

 Yet things have progressed beyond mobile.
 Enterprises are now focused on the next step in the digital transformation, which involves merging all forms of digital and physical experiences.